8 ON SITE OPTIMISATION SEO STRATEGIES YOU CAN’T MISS

 There seem to be a never ending list of “things to do” for SEO.
-What with content, social media, digital outreach, link building, advertising and all the rest we often let the on-page side of things slide.
+What with content, social media, SEO outreach, link building, advertising and all the rest we often let the on-page side of things slide.
 For small businesses it is often the most confusing aspect of digital marketing.
-Here we look at 8 of the most important pieces of optimisation you should do on your website.
+Here we look at 8 of the most important pieces of onsite optimisation you should do on your website.

 Each page of your website should have at least 200 words of text.
 Ideally important pages should have 5 times this or more.
 The more text on the page compared to HTML the more search engines can understand what the page is about.